The issue

 Our project

-The territorial fragmentation within the region is preventing it from being protected effectively.
-This is why an international cooperation between the six coastal countries (Colombia, Costa Rica, Honduras, Jamaica, Nicaragua and Panama) is vital.
+The challenge of territorial fragmentation in the region hinders its effective protection.
+Recognizing this, international cooperation among the six coastal countries (Colombia, Costa Rica, Honduras, Jamaica, Nicaragua and Panama) is vital.

-Our project – Gran Seaflower – is aimed at facilitating this cooperation and its objective is to expand the reserve area with a view to achieving effective protection of the entire ecosystem, which is indispensable for the health of all the other the oceans on the planet.
-This project is only possible by taking into account political and social aspects and through close dialogue with the local communities – the Seaflower inhabitants – as well as the scientific community and NGOs working in the area.
+The project is only possible by taking into account political and social aspects, involving close dialogue with the local communities – the Seaflower inhabitants – as well as engagement with the scientific community and NGOs operating in the region.

 Our goals